tomasz-wiaderek/EM-website/README.md

 # EM-website
 This repository contains files used to build website for interior designer.
-It is published under https://ewelinamejsner.com/

-Build using HTML, CSS and javaScript only.
+Build using HTML, CSS and javaScript.

 ## Set Up locally
 Clone below repository into desired location.